Outgassing 101 – Coating pinholing and prevention methods

 Blasted concrete and surface preparation.
 Surface prep is necessary to optimize coating adhesion, but unfortunately opens pores to facilitate outgassing.

 Heated concrete (e., in direct sun).
-Hot concrete will cause expanded air vapor under pressure, creating relief channels through the porosity of concrete slabs, and especially through channels of micro-cracks and capillaries, at a more extreme rate.
+Hot concrete will cause expanded air vapor under pressure, creating relief channels through the porosity of concrete slabs, and especially through channels of micro-cracks and capillaries, at a more extreme rate and requires a longer time frame to resolve.

 Rising temperatures.
 A slow expansion of moisture and air will create vapor rinsing to the surface.
 In addition, if the slab is cooler than the air above it, this temperature differential can draw air out of the concrete.